Amine2000s/TIC-TAC-TOE-JAVA/README.md

 ## upcoming features :
 _______________________________________________________________________________________
--[] adding a main menu panel containt start button and an option button to costumize your board + adding the names of the players
+-[ ] adding a main menu panel containt start button and an option button to costumize your board + adding the names of the players \n
--[] making it in a form of an .exe
+-[ ] making it in a form of an .exe
 _________________________________________________________________________________
 ## any contribustions , suggestions , reports are welcomed !!!